ixqifeba/ixqifeba.github.io/content/posts/the-need-for-confirmation.md

 I was lost
 in the abyss
-so dark and alone,
+so dark and so alone
+without a horizon,
 like an
 untethered astronaut.

 All I wanted
+was
-was to be oriented
+to be oriented
 by you.

 </div>